 - Osteochondral defects of the talus

 Ankle arthroscopy can also be used to treat undiagnosed ankle pain, as the procedure allows us to both explore and fix any issues we discover during the surgery.
+This is very important in the diagnosis and treatment of various foot, ankle, and other issues.

-Your Ankle Arthroscopy Procedure
+Your Best Choice for Ankle Arthroscopy near Bethesda

-- Your doctor will pump a sterile solution into the joint, expanding the area and creating more room for them to work.
+- Your doctor will pump a sterile solution into the joint, expanding the area, and creating more room for them to work.

 - Small surgical tools are inserted through the incisions to treat any problems.

-Recovery After Ankle Arthroscopy Surgery
+Recovery After Foot and Ankle Surgery

 After your surgery, you’ll be taken to recovery.
 Your ankle will be immobilized using a splint or cast during your recovery period.
 The duration of this time varies depending on the type of repair the surgeon performed.